jvanderl/flogo-components/trigger/mqtt2/README.md

 Triggers are configured via the triggers.json of your application.
 The following are some example configuration of the MQTT Trigger.

 ### Start a flow
-Configure the Trigger to start "myflow". "settings" "topic" is not used.
-So in this case the "endpoints" "settings" "topic" is "flogo/#" will start "myflow" flow when a message arrives on a topic staring with "flogo" in this case.
+Configure the Trigger to start "myflow".
+In this case the "endpoints" "settings" "topic" is "flogo/#" will start "myflow" flow when a message arrives on a topic staring with "flogo" in this case.
 The actualtopic output will hold the actucal topic used for further processing.

 ```json
 {